-- continue a Phase 1 clinical trial of our product candidate ARV-110 in men with mCRPC; - continue a Phase 1 clinical trial of our product candidate ARV-471 in patients with locally advanced or metastatic ER positive / HER2 negative breast cancer; - apply our PROTAC platform to advance additional product candidates into preclinical and clinical development; - · expand the capabilities of our PROTAC platform; - seek marketing approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval; - · expand, maintain and protect our intellectual property portfolio; - · hire additional clinical, regulatory and scientific personnel; and - add operational, financial and management information systems and personnel to support our research, product development and future commercialization efforts and support our operations as a public company.
+- continue a Phase 1/2 clinical trial of our product candidate, ARV-110, in men with mCRPC; - continue a Phase 1/2 clinical trial of our product candidate, ARV-471, in patients with locally advanced or metastatic ER positive / HER2 negative breast cancer; - · apply our PROTAC platform to advance additional product candidates into preclinical and clinical development; - expand the capabilities of our PROTAC platform; - seek marketing approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval: - · expand, maintain and protect our intellectual property portfolio; - hire additional development, including clinical and regulatory, and scientific personnel; and - add operational, financial and management information systems and personnel to support our research, product development and future commercialization efforts and support our operations as a public company.

-We believe that our cash, cash equivalents and marketable securities as of September 30, 2019 will enable us to fund our planned operating expenses and capital expenditure requirements into the second half of 2021.
+As of June 30, 2020, we had \$242.7 million in cash, cash equivalents and marketable securities.
+We believe that our cash, cash equivalents and marketable securities as of June 30, 2020 will enable us to fund our planned operating expenses and capital expenditure requirements into 2022.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the progress, costs and results of our Phase 1 clinical trial for ARV-110 and our Phase 1 clinical trial for ARV-471 and any future clinical development of ARV-110 and ARV-471; - the scope, progress, costs and results of preclinical and clinical development for our other product candidates and development programs; - the number of, and development requirements for, other product candidates that we pursue, including our other oncology and neurodegenerative research programs; - · the success of our collaborations with Pfizer, Genentech and Bayer; - · the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - our ability to establish collaboration arrangements with other biotechnology or pharmaceutical companies on favorable terms, if at all, for the development or commercialization of our product candidates.
+- the progress, costs and results of our Phase 1/2 clinical trial for ARV-110 and our Phase 1/2 clinical trial for ARV-471 and any future clinical development of ARV-110 and ARV-471; - the scope, progress, costs and results of preclinical and clinical development for our other product candidates and development programs; - the number of, and development requirements for, other product candidates that we pursue, including our other oncology and neurodegenerative research programs; - · the success of our collaborations with Pfizer, Genentech and Bayer; - · the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - our ability to establish collaboration arrangements with other biotechnology or pharmaceutical companies on favorable terms, if at all, for the development or commercialization of our product candidates.